Audi A8 review - Reliability and safety

 - 5Practicality, comfort and boot spaceHigh levels of comfort and space, especially in the rear, but the S-Class still edges it for ultimate luxury

-- 6Reliability and Safety - currently readingAutonomous systems will boost safety, but Audi’s dealers don’t enjoy the best reputation
+- 6Reliability and Safety - currently readingThe A8 has reassuring levels of safety kit, but Audi’s dealers don’t enjoy the best reputation